hoplon/hoplon/doc/Getting-Started.md

 The page declaration
 * determines the path of the output file relative to the webserver document root.
-* creates a ClojureScript namespace for the page (the namespace name is obtained by [munging][7] the output file path).
+* declares a ClojureScript namespace for the page (the namespace name is obtained by [munging][7] the output file path).
 * automatically adds `(:require ...)` and `(:require-macros ...)` clauses to refer all names and macros from the `tailrecursion.hoplon` and